rachitsaluja/PathRep-Bench/README.md

 # PathRep-Bench

+Building the README and the final repository.....
+Stay tuned.

 Official implementation of [Cancer Type, Stage and Prognosis Assessment from Pathology Reports using LLMs](https://arxiv.org/abs/2503.01194)

 This repository provides a benchmarking framework for evaluating large language models (LLMs) on pathology report analysis, specifically for: